csula/cs3220-spring-2018/notes/labs/lab5.md

 ## Deliverables

 * Deploy to CS3 server
-* Finish up the meta information handling (JSP section)
-* Pass information from Java Servlet to JSP
+* Refactor events configuration page to use JSP

 ## Descriptions